 CGL Advisory Council members again served on a series of Business Dynamics Globalization Panels in Fall 2014 including Meredith Altenhofen ‘11 VSB, Visa, Inc.; Steve DeRose ’76 VSB, Unilever (retired); Tom Donnelly ’98 VSB, KPMG; Bob Moran ’72 VSB, PetSmart, Inc. (retired); and Mary Ogle ’09 MBA, Purdue Pharma.
-DeRose commented, “There is no better way to stimulate the interests of our freshman students than to provide a forum where they can ask questions, engage and gain insights from experienced global business executives on a variety of international topics.”
+DeRose commented, “There is no better way to stimulate the interests of our first year students than to provide a forum where they can ask questions, engage and gain insights from experienced global business executives on a variety of international topics.”

 The Business Dynamics course emphasizes the overarching purpose of business within society and the manner in which business vision is actualized.
 The course provides context for students’ business learning experience and integrates global, political, ethical and technological dimensions of business.
 Business Dynamics serves as the first step in preparing students to become creative and innovative problem solvers, and seeks to develop analytical, business writing, and presentation skills.